Signaling and Employer Learning with Instruments: Empirical Results

 \paragraph{Causal Effect of Education on IQ.} In other related studies \citep[e.g.,][]{BrinchGalloway2012, CarlssonEtAl2015}, researchers have provided causal estimates of education on measures of workers' ability.
 In a similar spirit, we regress the standardized IQ test score as a function of years of schooling, using the compulsory schooling reform as an instrument for schooling and present the results in Online Appendix Table \ref{tab:IQ-IV}.
-These IV estimates show a strong effect of schooling on IQ: an additional year of schooling at age 18 \emph{causes} approximately 1/4 of a standard deviation increase in IQ.\footnote{The IQ test score is standardized to have mean zero and a standard deviation equal to one.
+As mentioned in Section \ref{sec:Schooling}, we use an IQ test score from the Norwegian Armed Forces available for conscripts born 1950--1980.
+These IV estimates show a strong effect of schooling on IQ: an additional year of schooling at age 18 \emph{causes} approximately 1/4 of a standard deviation increase in IQ.\footnote{The IQ test score is standardized to have a mean of zero and a standard deviation equal to one.
 Using the same compulsory schooling reform for Norway, \citet{BrinchGalloway2012} documented that an additional year of schooling increased IQ scores measured at age 19 by 3.7 points.
-Their IQ test score measure is scaled to have a mean of 100 and a standard deviation of 15.
-In terms of magnitude, their estimate also corresponds to 1/4 of a standard deviation increase in IQ. \citet{CarlssonEtAl2015} also document similar results for Sweden.} Thus, schooling increases worker ability, which we expect to be positively correlated with workers' productive skills.
+Their IQ test score is scaled to have a mean of 100 and a standard deviation of 15.
+In terms of magnitude, their estimate also corresponds to 1/4 of a standard deviation increase in IQ. \citet{CarlssonEtAl2015} also document similar results for Sweden.} Thus, schooling increases worker ability, which we expect to positively correlate with workers' productive skills.
 A back-of-the-envelope calculation suggests that the schooling-induced increase in IQ results in 3.2\% higher earnings, which is almost 60\% of the 5.5\% social return estimate presented in Table \ref{tab:MainResults_IV_Speed_InitalLimit}, column (1).\footnote{For this calculation, we use the estimated 1/4 of a standard deviation increase in IQ from an additional year of schooling in the Online Appendix Table \ref{tab:IQ-IV}, and an OLS regression of log-wages on IQ, controlling flexibly for experience, which shows that a standard deviation increase in IQ is associated with 12.8\% higher earnings.
 For the purpose of this exercise, we interpret each coefficient estimates as causal, and conclude that a schooling-induced increase in IQ leads to 3.2\% ($\approx$ 12.8\% $\times$ 1/4) higher earnings.} While we are cautious in interpreting these estimates as ``direct'' evidence of a productivity return to education, they suggest that part of social returns to education in (\ref{eq: causal schooling 2}) could be attributed to the causal effect of education on workers' abilities.